How to sleep train your baby with the Ferber method in 6 easy steps

 - Sing a lullaby

 - Play with sensory balls

 Make sure you have the list of sleep training essentials before you put your baby down on Day 1.

 Step 4 – Leave the Room

 Turn off all lights, sounds, or anything stimulating and quietly leave the room.
 Your baby will cry and that’s ok.
 Think of it as a teaching opportunity for her to learn to fall asleep on her own.

 Wait about 3 minutes (1st wait) and go in to console her.
 Try not to turn on the lights and only do very gentle comforting like rubbing the back, patting, or shh-ing.
 Your purpose here is to assure your baby that she is in a safe place while she learns how to fall asleep independently.

 Your check-ins should be 2 minutes tops.
 Take a timer with you if needed.

 Wait for about 5 minutes (2nd wait) and repeat the process.
 From there, return to check-in at progressively increasing intervals to comfort your baby.
 Here is a sample check-in schedule.

-We went by this schedule when we Ferberize baby Chunbao.
-The first night, he fussed for about 40 minutes before falling asleep by himself.
+We went by this schedule when we Ferberize both our kids.
+The first night, our son fussed for about 40 minutes before falling asleep by himself.
 But by the fourth night, he fell asleep just after the first check-in!